Continuous-time persuasion by filtering: Introduction

 We provide the optimal action of the Receiver in closed loop form depending on the estimated process of its true consumption.
 We find that the average consumption is not affected by the accuracy of the device, regardless of its characteristics.
 Only the variance of consumption is reduced.
-Thus, our model captures the presence of rebound effects that leads to maintaining constant the average consumption.
+Thus, our model captures the desired effect that consumption is only moved around by signals and not reduced (washing the cloths is just postponed but not canceled).
 Hence, the social benefit of the information provided by smart meters only comes from the reduction in the variance of consumption.
 In particular, we provide the threshold above which the volatility of the consumption reduction is too low to induce social benefits.
 This threshold depends on only two factors: the mispricing of electricity generation costs and the potential variance reduction.
 We show that, when electricity generation costs are perfectly priced, there is no social benefit from developing smart meters to induce behavioural changes in consumption.
 This result refines the one given within a static setting in \cite{Aid23}.
 It also provides a theoretical argument on the provision of information to the energy industry supporting the development of electricity spot prices sent directly to consumers (see for example \cite{Wolak11}).

-The second application focuses on the reduction of the carbon footprint of businesses.
+The second application focuses on the reduction of the firms carbon footprint.
 The signatories of the Paris Agreement have committed themselves to achieving carbon neutrality by 2050.
 An important tool for reaching this goal is the disclosure of the direct and indirect emissions of each company.
 In Europe, this strategy is implemented in the \cite{Directive22}: in short CSRD for Corporate Sustainability Reporting Directive.
 The idea is that making this information public leads to emulation fostering the competition between companies to reduce their carbon footprint.
 In order to explore how carbon footprint information disclosure shapes the collective behaviour of firms in an emulation context, we developed a simple model of best-in-class competition.
 In this model, firms base their abatement efforts on the stringency of carbon footprint disclosure regulations, using this information to determine their own level of commitment to reducing emissions.